oracle/ojdbc-extensions/ojdbc-provider-oci/README.md

 ## TCPS Wallet Provider

-The TCPS Wallet Provider provides Oracle JDBC with keys and certificates managed by the OCI Vault service to establish mutual TLS (mTLS) connections with an Autonomous Database.
+The TCPS Wallet Provider provides Oracle JDBC with keys and certificates managed by the OCI Vault service to establish secure TLS connections with an Autonomous Database.
 This is a Resource Provider identified by the name `ojdbc-provider-oci-vault-tls`.

 - If the wallet is protected with a password, it is treated as a PKCS12 keystore.